 - Does the applicant organization have the capability to achieve the expected results?

 - Are other more appropriate resources available?

 Final decisions on all grants are made by the Foundation’s Board of Directors.
 Generally, a decision is made within a month after the submission deadline.
 Applicants are notified of the outcome in writing.
 If a grant is awarded a follow-up report is required.

 If you receive grant funding, you are required to submit a final, written report to the Community Foundation of Dunn County.
 Within one calendar year after you receive payment of the grant, a Grant Report Form must be submitted that describes the activities carried out and if the goals have been met.
 The report must include a narrative and a detailed expenditure report.
 Financial and other business records must be kept in accordance with sound accounting and business practices.
 If an extension or variance from this time frame is necessary, an interim report and written request must be submitted and approval is required by the Foundation (using the same form below).

-If you received a grant in the last year, please follow the link below to download the Grant Report Form:
+If you received a grant in the last year, please follow the link below to complete the online Grant Report Form:

 Community Foundation staff is available to answer questions from grant seekers as proposals are being developed.
 Such consultation will be informal and carry no assurances of suitability for funding.
 Call the Foundation Office at 715.232.8019 for an appointment.